ds300/derivablejs/README.md

 So what went wrong?
 Here's the low-down: Observables are built on top of callbacks, callbacks are all about handling events, and events are all about triggering effects (either state updates or side effects).
 So when an event happens, you simply *must* notify listeners, otherwise nothing else can happen!
 But if the listeners have listeners, they have to be notified too, and so on and so forth.
 This results in a depth-first traversal of the Observable graph which can cause glitchy behavior as illustrated above.
 Note that the problem isn't solved by doing breadth-first traversal, you'd need to traverse the graph in topological order (which is totally impractical).

+### Derivables to the actual rescue!

 Derivables get around this problem by using a push-pull system: if atomic state is changed, control is pushed directly to the leaves of the dependency graph which then pull changes down through the graph, automatically ensuring that nodes are evaluated in topological order to avoid glitches.

 Since Derivables only have to model atomic and derivative state, they can also do a few other things waaay better than Observables:

 - **Grokkability and Wieldiness**

   Observables have notoriously labyrinthine APIs and semantics.
-Some might argue that it's because they're so powerful, and I would argue that it's just because they try to do too much.
+Some might argue that it's because they're so powerful, and I would argue that it's because they try to do too much.
 Either way, you don't need that mess.
 Derivables only do a subset of what Observables try to do, but they do it cleanly and safely.
 You wouldn't use a chainsaw to dice an onion, would you?

-- **Laziness**:
+- **Laziness**

-  Derivables have fine-grained laziness, which means that only the things you actually need to know about right now are kept up-to-date.
-This sounds like just a neat trick, but it allows one to do all kinds of insanely practical things.
-More on that in the book.
+  Derivables have fine-grained laziness, which means that values are only computed if you actually need them.
+This sounds like just a neat trick, but it allows one to do all kinds of insanely practical things, like declaratively encoding true short-circuiting boolean logic.

 - **Automatic Memory Management**